MarinosSav/Schnapsen_Card_Game_Bot/README.md

-# Mastering Schnapsen by Means of Mathematical Abstraction and Tactical Decision Making
+# Beating the Game of Schnapsen by Means of Mathematical Abstraction and Tactical Decision Making
 ## Vrije Universiteit Amsterdam | Intelligent Systems 2019

 ### Abstract